Leonid900/Unity3D-Easy-Documentation/README.md

 ### C# variables (data types)
 C# is strongly typed language, so you should setup data type of each variable every time when you declarating it.

-You can also write just `var` as automatic way, but that is not recommended.
+You can also write just `var myVar = value;` as an automatic way, but that is not recommended.

 You can declare variable without setting value, like this: `bool myVar;`